qdrant/crasher/readme.md

       --duplication-factor <DUPLICATION_FACTOR>
           Duplication factor for generating additional named vectors [default: 2] --shutdown-on-error
-          Whether to shutdown qdrant on error (use false to investigate deadlocks) --cpu-quota <CPU_QUOTA>
+          Whether to shut down qdrant on error (use false to investigate deadlocks) --cpu-quota <CPU_QUOTA>
           CPU quotas in percent for the Qdrant binary --fixed-seed <FIXED_SEED>